MAD - Master Advice Document

 If you have a rotary drier outside, you could consider one of those plastic covers which enable you to hang washing out to dry even if it is raining.
 On a rotary drier, in damp air the washing will take a long time to dry, unless it is pretty windy.
 An old-fashioned long line high up on a pulley system is by far the fastest way to dry anything outdoors, as it lifts the nappies out of the shelter of the garden and right into good air currents.
 They will also smell lovely and fresh for being blown about.
 One advantage of outside drying is that the sun (if it shines!) is a natural bleach, so this will keep your nappies whiter.

 Regular tumble drying of cloth nappies largely outweighs the environmental benefits of reduced landfill, so should be avoided if this is a major concern.
-The Priorities section of this document contains more information about how to minimise the environmental impact of using cloth nappies.
+We'll discuss more about how to minimise the environmental impact of using cloth nappies later on.

 A washing machine with a higher speed spin will reduce the amount of drying needed.
 However, I would recommend that you keep the spin speed around 1000 revs, because higher than this may damage some nappies, or at least make the fabric go tatty.
 You will know from your own experience of washing your clothes how fierce your spin facility is!
 Having a tumble drier is the ultimate last resort, as you are then not limited to having to wait for your nappies to air dry.
 However, regular use of the tumble drier will of course increase the cost.
 To speed drying times, put a dry towel in with the nappies, as this absorbs the condensation the nappies produce.
 Try to avoid putting too many nappies in the drier at one time, in order to keep the drying time down.